13-CF/afetch/README.md

 <h3 align="center"> <img src="https://raw.githubusercontent.com/13-CF/afetch/master/logo.png"> </h3>

-<p align=center>Fast and simple system info written in C, that can be configured at compile time by editing the <a href="https://raw.githubusercontent.com/13-CF/afetch/master/config.h"> config.h</a> file. <br>
+<p align=center>Fast and simple system info written in C, that can be configured at compile time by editing the <a href="https://raw.githubusercontent.com/13-CF/afetch/master/config.h"> config.h</a> file. <br> <br>
 afetch is a command line tool to display basic system information.
 The goal is to be highly configurable, extremely fast and work with minimal dependencies. </p>

 **Requirments**